On classification of simple non-unital amenable C*-algebras, II: Preliminaries

-\begin{df} Let $A$ be a \CA. Denote by $T(A)$ the tracial state of $A.$ Let $\Aff(T(A))$ be the space of all real valued affine continuous functions on $T(A)$ which could be an empty set.
-Let ${\tilde{T}}(A)$ be the cone of densely defined, positive lower semi-continuous traces on $A$ equipped with the topology of point-wise convergence on elements of the Pedersen ideal $P(A)$ of $A.$ Let $B$ be another \CA\, with $T(B)\not=\emptyset$ and let $\phi: A\to B$ be a \hm.
+\begin{df} Let $A$ be a \CA. Denote by $T(A)$ the tracial state of $A$ {{(which could be an empty set).}} Let $\Aff(T(A))$ be the space of all real valued affine continuous functions on $T(A)$.
+Let ${\tilde{T}}(A)$ be the cone of densely defined, positive lower semi-continuous traces on $A$ equipped with the topology of point-wise convergence on elements of the Pedersen ideal ${\rm Ped}(A)$ of $A.$ Let $B$ be another \CA\, with $T(B)\not=\emptyset$ and let $\phi: A\to B$ be a \hm.
 We will use then $\phi_T: T(B)\to T(A)$ for the induced continuous affine map.